Chasing feelings with AI

 79

-This creates access to an entirely different creative flow.
-Instead of losing creative momentum to sample browsing and technical barriers, I can prototype feelings directly.
-The spark that brought me to the DAW stays alive.
-I can chase an idea while it's still vivid rather than losing it to the mechanical tedium of searching for the right sound.
+For me, this opened up a different way of working.
+Instead of losing creative momentum to sample browsing and technical barriers, I could prototype feelings directly.
+The spark that brought me to the DAW stayed alive.
+I could chase an idea while it was still vivid rather than losing it to searching for the right sound.

-AI offers a new path through Ira Glass's gap.
-You can start with the feeling and let AI handle the technical translation, then use that understanding to guide your traditional practice with clearer intention.
+Maybe AI offers a different path through Ira Glass's gap.
+You start with the feeling and let AI handle the technical translation, then use that understanding to guide your traditional practice with clearer intention.

-The gap Glass describes is still there, and true mastery still requires discipline.
-But now when your intuition pulls you toward something, you have a way to follow it immediately.
-The hobby stays joyful even when you're reaching beyond your current abilities.
+The gap Glass describes is still there and true mastery still requires discipline, but now when your intuition pulls you toward something, there might be a way to follow it immediately.
+At least for me, the hobby feels more joyful when I can reach beyond my current abilities without getting stuck.

 This article was written based on a conversation with Bojan Joncic